gerardroche/sublime-phpunit/README.md

 ### PHP executable

-The PHP executable to use when running PHPUnit.
+The PHP executable used to run PHPUnit.

 The default is to use the PHP executable found on the system PATH.

-Environment variables and user place-holders are expanded e.g. `~` and `$HOME`.
+Environment variables and user place-holders are expanded e.g. `$HOME` and `~`.

 `Menu > Preferences > Settings`